MarkKozel/CompOrgEText/docs/etext/EText/NumberSystems/BinaryValues.md

 1. The reminder is the least-significate Binary value
 1. The result of the division is the new Decimal value to operate upon
 1. Repeat steps until the result of division is 0

+## Discrete vs. Analog Values

+As computer information changes from voltages in transistors to bits in memory, there is a tiny, but fundamental change in its state.
+It changes from an analog signal to a discrete state

+signal - an analog stream that may fluctuation a small amount and remain valid

+Examples:
+> Dimmer Switch attached to a Light
+>
+> Water flowing through a hose, controlled by a valve
+>
+> Speed (velocity) a student drives to class

+state - a discrete value that can change between well-defined states

+Examples:
+> Light controlled by an on/off switch
+>
+> Water Valve being on/off
+>
+> Student attending a class meeting

 ## Conclusion